-Plot : The Doctor is sent on an special mission by the Timelords to deliver a message and gets mixed up in a political battle between the oppressive human Overlords and the oppressed Solonian tribes of Solos.
+Plot : The Doctor is sent on (yet another) special-mission, by the Timelords.
+To deliver a message and gets mixed up in a political battle – between the (oppressive human) Overlords and the (oppressed) Solonian tribes – of Solos.

-Review With Spoilers : The Mutants is the 4th story of season 9 and the Doctor’s third – still Earthbound but sent on a mission for the Timelords to deliver a message – after Colony In Space and Curse Of Peladon.
+Review With Spoilers : The Mutants is the fourth story of season 9 – and the Doctor’s third ‘mission for the Timelords’.
+Despite still being exiled on Earth.
+The Doctor is required to deliver a message; after previous missions, undertaken in Colony In Space and Curse Of Peladon.

-The Doctor is sent a special canister which will only open in the presence of a specific individual.
-The Tardis is the sent to the planet Solos in the 30th century where an oppressive human empire – dubbed “The Overlords” by the oppressed Solonians of planet Solon.
+The Doctor is sent a special canister, which will only open in the presence of a specific individual.
+The Tardis is then auto-piloted to the planet Solos; in the 30th century.
+It is here, that the Doctor discovers an oppressive human empire; dubbed “The Overlords” -by the oppressed Solonians.

-The Overlords want to turn Solos into an Earth style breathable atmosphere, by bombarding it with ionisation rockets.
+The Overlords – want to turn Solos, into an ‘Earth-style’ breathable atmosphere planet.
+By bombarding it, with ‘ionisation’ rockets.
 However, the resident Solonians are beginning to metamorphasize into mutant-type cockroach creatures.
-The Overlords hunt these “Mutts” down and exterminate them.
+The Overlords hunt these “Mutts” (as they nick-name them) down – and exterminate them.

-For the most part, The Mutants is an effective morality tale about the oppression and abuse of a primitive race; with the humans cast centre-stage as the villains – “Overlords”; as the Solonians nickname them.
+For the most part, The Mutants – is an effective morality tale.
+About the oppression and abuse of a primitive race; with the human antagonsits cast, centre-stage – as the villainous – “Overlords” (as the Solonians nickname them).

-The reason for the Solonian’s change into these mutant-type creatures is the Doctor’s main challenge throughout this episode (aside from the Overlord problem) and this conundrum is playfully handled in terms of keeping the viewer on tenderhooks, as to what the actual reason is.
+The reason for the Solonian’s change, into ‘mutant-type’ creatures.
+Is the Doctor’s main-challenge throughout this story (aside from the Overlord problem).
+This conundrum is playfully-handled, in terms of keeping the viewer on tenderhooks; as to what the actual reason is.
 Some kind of natural change?
 Or something brought about by the Overlord’s interference?

-Initially, the Mutants are just the resident monster of the week hiding in the shadows but as so Who cleverly does – it turns this on its head and the Mutants turn out to be the victims of a much worse monster; the human’s Overlords – themselves.
+Initially, the Mutants are just the resident ‘monster of the week’ – hiding in the shadow.
+However, as Doctor Who so cleverly does is – it turns this on its head and the Mutants turn out – to be the victims of a much worse monster; the Overlords.

 “This present mutation is one of a series of adaptive changes, Sir!
 Solos is moving out of spring into summer, and that is why the Solonians are changing!”
 The Doctor

-An effective additon of Empire Strikes Back‘s Cloud City’s Lobot – John Hollis; in the 3rd act as Dr Sondergaard, helps underpin this investigation into the Mutant problem.
-Hollis and Pertwee bounce off each other well, in their short time as companions on Solos.
+An effective addition of Empire Strikes Back‘s Lobot – John Hollis; in the 3rd act – as Dr Sondergaard, helps the Doctor undertake the investigation – into the Mutant problem.
+Hollis and Pertwee bounce off each other nicely, in their short time; as companions – on Solos.

-In an era where racism was prevalent.
-It is also good to see Who define a more multi-cultural future in The Mutants with a black actor (Rick James) in more prominent role.
-Even if his character does sport the dubious name of “Cotton”.
+In an era, where racism was still prevalent.
+It is also good to see Who define a more multi-cultural future, in The Mutants; with a black actor (Rick James).
+In more a prominent role.
+Even if his character, does sport the dubious name – of “Cotton”.

-Less effective, is Paul Whitson-Jones’ portrayal of the Marshall – who on paper has the best character in this episode but comes across a little flat in his portrayal of an insane power-mad Dictator.
+Less effective, is Paul Whitson-Jones’ portrayal; of the Marshall.
+Who on paper, has the best character in this episode but comes across a little flat – in portrayal of an insane power-mad Dictator.

-Also popping up in this, is George Pravda as Jaeger – who appeared as Castellan Spandrell in The Deadly Assassin.
-Geoffrey Palmer is bizarrely underused as the Administrator who is killed shortly after appearing by a Marshall/Solonian assassination plot.
+Also popping up in this, is George Pravda as Jaeger; who appeared as Castellan Spandrell in The Deadly Assassin.
+Geoffrey Palmer is (bizarrely) underused, as the Administrator who is killed shortly after becoming entangled – in a Marshall/Solonian assassination plot.

-In summary, The Mutants is an effective Who morality tale which cleverly puts the humans at the centre of an evil empire.
-It is too long at 6 parts and would have been a much punchier and better realised – 4 parter.
+In summary, The Mutants is an effective Who morality tale, which cleverly puts the humans – at the centre of an evil empire.
+It is far too long at 6-parts and would have been a much punchier and better realised – 4-parter.